Pheno-x/Pheno-x/README.md

-## Hi there 👋 ,I’m PhenoX aka Desai Prathamesh
+## Hi there 👋 ,I’m Pratham aka Desai Prathamesh

 ## 🎯 About Me
 I am an aspiring **VLSI Engineer** focused on **Digital IC Design, RTL development, and SoC verification**.